Jean-Christ1/Deep-Learning-with-Keras-and-Tensorflow/README.md

 ## A propos

-Ce dépot contient l'ensemble des documents et liens de la **formation Fidle**.
+This repository contains all the documents and links of the **Fidle Training**.

-Les objectifs de cette formations, co-organisée par la formation continue du CNRS et les réseaux SARI et DEVLOG, sont :
+The objectives of this training, co-organized by the Formation Permanente CNRS and the SARI and DEVLOG networks, are :
- - Comprendre les **bases** des réseaux de neurones profonds (Deep Learning)
+ - Understanding the **bases** of deep learning neural networks (Deep Learning)
- - Développer une **première expérience** à travers des exemples simples et représentatifs
+ - Develop a **first experience** through simple and representative examples
- - Comprendre les différents types de réseaux, leurs **architectures** et leurs **cas d'usages**
+ - Understand the different types of networks, their **architectures** and their **use cases**.
- - Appréhender les technologies **Tensorflow/Kera**s et **Jupyter lab**, sur GPU
+ - Understanding Tensorflow/Kera**s and Jupyter lab** technologies on the GPU
- - Appréhender les **environnements de calcul académiques** tier-2 (méso) et/ou tier-1 (nationaux)
+ - Apprehend the **academic computing environments** Tier-2 (meso) and/or Tier-1 (national)

-## Disposibles dans ce dépot :
+## Available at this depot:
-Vous trouverez ici :
+You will find here :
- - le support des présentations
+ - the support of the presentations
- - l'ensemble des travaux pratiques, sous forme de notebooks Jupyter
+ - all the practical work, in the form of Jupyter notebooks
- - des fiches et informations pratiques :
+ - sheets and practical information :
    - **[Configuration SSH](../-/wikis/howto-ssh)**

-## Récupération de ce dépot et installation
+## Installation
 To run this examples, you need an environment with the following packages :
- - Python 3.6
+ - Python >3.5
  - numpy
  - Tensorflow 2.0
  - scikit-image